Dani Busboom Kelly

-Dani Busboom Kelly (born May 5, 1985) is a former American indoor volleyball player and current head coach of Louisville Cardinals women's volleyball team.
+Dani Busboom Kelly (born May 5, 1985) is an American former indoor volleyball player and current head coach of the Nebraska Cornhuskers women's volleyball team.

 Early life

-Busboom Kelly was raised in Cortland, Nebraska and was a multi-star athlete for Adams Freeman High School, as she carried Freeman to a state volleyball title as a freshman, as well as two state basketball championships, and a gold medal in the Class D 100-meter hurdles.
+Busboom Kelly was raised in Cortland, Nebraska and was a multi-star athlete for Freeman High School, as she carried Freeman to a state volleyball title as a freshman, as well as two state basketball championships, and a gold medal in the Class D 100-meter hurdles.

+She first caught the attention of Nebraska Cornhuskers head coach John Cook during a Cornhuskers volleyball camp at age 14.
+While not considered a top prospect at the time, Cook specifically approached her on the final day of the camp; she recalled in a 2023 ESPN story, "He asked to see my hands, which I thought was so weird."
+The story pointed out that Cook was projecting her as a future setter.
+While Busboom was intended to leave that day for a softball tournament in Colorado, Cook asked her parents to let her stay through the day's activities.
+She received an award at the end of the camp, and soon changed her main focus to volleyball.